Bri-gid/alx-system_engineering-devops/0x01-shell_permissions/README.md

- changes the group owner to school for the hello file
+changes owner to vincent and group owner to staff